 This is a narrow-gauge heritage railroad that runs between Chama, New Mexico, and Antonio, Colorado.
-This is the highest steam-powered railroad in the nation with breathtaking views of the grassy, deer-filled hillside Meadows and stream-laced mountains not to mention the exceptionally thrilling moments this ride offers as it crosses the cascade creek trestle.
-This ride, therefore, is perhaps the ride one should experience at least once in a lifetime as the journey is a pure rejuvenating experience.
+This is the highest steam-powered railroad in the nation with breathtaking views of the grassy, deer-filled hillside Meadows and stream-laced mountains not to mention the exceptionally thrilling moments this ride offers as it crosses the Cascade Creek trestle.
+This ride, therefore, is perhaps the ride one should experience at least once in a lifetime as they journey is a pure rejuvenating experience.
 One can enjoy this scenic beauty while munching on some healthy food that can be backpacked during this journey.

 11. Bandelier National Monument